kleph/dcos-docs/1.8/administration/installing/custom/system-requirements/index.md

     ```bash
     sudo systemctl stop firewalld && sudo systemctl disable firewalld
     ```

-*   DC/OS is installed to `/opt/mesosphere`.
-Make sure that `/opt/mesosphere` exists on a partition that is not on an LVM Logical Volume or shared storage.
+*   DC/OS is installed to `/opt/mesosphere`. `/opt/mesosphere` must be on the same mountpoint as `/`.
+This is required because DC/OS installs systemd unit files under `/opt/mesosphere`.
+All systemd units must be available for enumeration during the initializing of the initial ramdisk at boot.
+If `/opt` is on a different partition or volume, systemd will fail to discover these units during the initialization of the ramdisk and DC/OS will not automatically restart upon reboot.

 *   The Mesos master and agent persistent information of the cluster is stored in the `/var/lib/mesos` directory.

     **Important:** Do not remotely mount `/var/lib/mesos` or the Docker storage directory (by default `/var/lib/docker`).